vinisalazar/BioProv/paper/paper.md

 ---
-title: 'BioProv - a library to capture provenance from bioinformatics workflows'
+title: 'BioProv - A library to capture provenance from bioinformatics workflows'
 tags:
  - Python
  - W3C-PROV